lambdaclass/simpleworks/README.md

 cargo test --release --example simple-payments
 ```

-You can check out the code for them under the `examples` directory, and a thorugh explanation of `test-circuit`, `manual-constraints` and `merkle-tree` in the `docs` section.
-With [mdbook](https://rust-lang.github.io/mdBook/) installed, you can do
+You can check out the code for them under the `examples` directory, and [a thorugh explanation of `test-circuit`, `manual-constraints` and `merkle-tree` on our site](https://entropy1729.github.io/simpleworks/overview.html) or by running it locally; with [mdbook](https://rust-lang.github.io/mdBook/) installed, you can do

 ```
 cd docs
 mdbook serve --open
 ```

-to read them locally.
+to serve the docs on your machine.